jdarangor/DataResources/README.md

 DaxStudio knowledge.
 Data analyst
 Data analysts decipher and interpret data, and businesses use them to expose inefficiencies, forecast trends, prepare reports, and make strategic decisions.
 The average entry-level salary is about $60,000, while senior jobs can pay about $138,000.
+Developer (back-end)
+Back-end developers create the inner workings of websites and are proficient in data storage, security, capacity issues, and testing.
+They earn an average yearly salary of about $117,000 and an hourly rate of about $65 an hour.

 link
 https://app.powerbi.com/reportEmbed?reportId=8dec1b92-081c-4b59-8c57-1a8be2b84f35&autoAuth=true&ctid=5c590b26-36c0-4450-a3c9-acd90cfd4ea1&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLXVzLWVhc3QyLXJlZGlyZWN0LmFuYWx5c2lzLndpbmRvd3MubmV0LyJ9